timo/zasim/docs/tutorial/invocation.rst

 Both of them cause the calculation to behave nondeterministically.
 The simpler one to explain is *--nondet*:

-When supplying a percentage (that is, a value between 0 and 100) to *--nondet*, each cell will only executed with a probability given as the percentage.
+When supplying a percentage (that is, a value between 2 and 100 or a floating point value between 0.0 and 1.0) to *--nondet*, each cell will only executed with a probability given as the percentage.
 If it doesn't execute, its new value is simply the old value.

 Take, for instance, the rule 0, which sets every cell to 0 in every step, no matter what the previous value was.